Payroll

 Where exports live

-- PDF — for filing, workers' comp audits, and DOL records
+- PDF: a printable summary for filing, workers' comp audits, and DOL records

 Setting the date range